 So, what do you need if you are looking for items to help with your stretching or you are looking at starting your yoga practice at home?

-Check out some of my favorites that can help with your yoga practice or if you just need to stretch out your muscles.
+These yoga props and yoga accessories can help with your yoga practice or if you just need to stretch out your muscles.